 In the event of a declared emergency preventing in person meetings of the Board and membership, the Board may suspend provisions of the By-laws to provide continuity of operations, effective leadership and fiscal responsibility.

 Section 11.1 SEAL

-The Board shall provide a corporate seal stating the corporate name, and state and year of incorporation, which shall be in charge of the secretary and shall be used as authorized by these By-Laws.
+The Board shall provide a corporate seal stating the corporate name, and the jurisdiction and year of incorporation, which shall be in the charge of the Secretary and shall be used as authorized by these By-Laws.